Wednesday, October 8, 2025

 Hence, we have implemented a composite primary key across three columns.

-Create a composite primary key with the ALTER TABLE statement
+SQL Server add composite primary key with ALTER TABLE

 The ALTER TABLE ADD CONSTRAINT command allows developers to incorporate a composite primary key into the already existing table, in the same way as we described earlier for the single primary key.